NebulaServices/XenOS/docs/apps.md

     */
     source: string; // See above

-    maintainer: { // Information about you (the developer!)
+    maintainer?: { // Optinal information about you (the developer!) name?: string;
-        name: string;
         email?: string;
         website?: string;
     }